Supplier Innovation & Technology Symposium

 Showcase your latest innovations and collaborate with a diverse set of leaders.

-Leidos will host its third annual Supplier Innovation & Technology Symposium on June 4th at the Westfields Marriott Chantilly, VA .
+Leidos will host its fourth annual Supplier Innovation & Technology Symposium on June 9th, 2020 at the Westfields Marriott Chantilly, VA .
 This event is designed to be a dynamic day enabling our largest suppliers as well as targeted start-ups to showcase their offerings and capabilities to a diverse set of leaders.
 This will also be a collaborative day filled with keynote speeches from senior industry executives, government leaders, technology demonstrations, round table discussions, and in-depth breakout sessions.

 Roger A. Krone is Chairman and Chief Executive Officer of Leidos.
 With approximately $10 billion in annual revenue and 32,000 employees worldwide, Leidos is a recognized global leader in solving important problems in the defense, intelligence, homeland security, civil, and health markets.
 Before being named CEO in July 2014, Krone held leadership roles at some of the most prominent organizations in aerospace for nearly 40 years.